Hyprnx/Text-Classification/README.md

 # Product category classification

-This project is a project for final exam for Deep Learning course at National Economics University.
+This project is a part of graduation project "E-commerce product name categories classification utilizing advanced deep learning techniques".
-Developed by [To Duc Anh](https://github.com/Hyprnx/), Dinh Thi Ha Phuong, Nguyen Thi Hoai Linh and Nguyen Viet Duong.
+Developed by [To Duc Anh](https://github.com/Hyprnx/) student at DSEB61, MFE.
 The project offers a solution for product category classification problem.
 The dataset is crawled from [Shopee](https://shopee.vn/).